-Be careful with the performance counters because SQL Server takes full advantage of asynchronous I/O capabilities that push the disk queue lengths heavily.
+Be careful when you use the performance counters because SQL Server takes full advantage of asynchronous I/O capabilities that push the disk queue lengths heavily.
 Therefore, longer disk queue lengths alone do not indicate a problem.

 Indexes and parallelismFrequently, bursts of I/O occur because an index is missing.
-This behavior can push the I/O path heavily.
-A pass with the Index Turning Wizard (ITW) may help resolve I/O pressure on the system.
-If a query benefits from an index instead of from a table scan or perhaps even uses a sort or hash, the system can gain the following advantages:
+This behavior can severely push the I/O path.
+A pass that uses the Index Turning Wizard (ITW) may help resolve I/O pressure on the system.
+If a query benefits from an index instead of a table scan, or perhaps if it uses a sort or hash, the system can gain the following advantages:

 Practical examples from Microsoft SQL Server SupportThe following examples have been handled by Microsoft SQL Server Support and Platforms Escalation Support.
 These examples are intended to provide a frame of reference and help set your expectations about stalled and stuck I/O situations and about how a system may be affected or may respond.
 There is no specific hardware or set of drivers that pose any specific risk or increased risk over another.
 All systems are the same in this respect.

-The application submitted a commit to SQL Server and the commit became stuck as a log write pending.
-This behavior caused the query to continue holding locks and to block incoming requests from other clients.
-Then, other clients started to time out.
-This compounded the problem because the application was not designed to roll back open transactions when a query time out occurred.
-This created hundreds of open transactions that were holding locks.
-Therefore, a severe blocking situation occurred.
+The application submitted a commit to SQL Server, and the commit became stuck as a log write pending.
+This behavior causes the query to continue holding locks and to block incoming requests from other clients.
+Then, other clients start to time out.
+This compounds the problem because the application does not roll back open transactions when a query time-out occurs.
+This creates hundreds of open transactions that are holding locks.
+Therefore, a severe blocking situation occurs.

-For more information about transaction handling and blocking, click the following article number to view the article in the Microsoft Knowledge Base:
+For more information about transaction handling and blocking, see the following Microsoft Knowledge Base article:

-After approximately 45 seconds, the log write completed.
-However, by this time, hundreds of connections were backed up.
-The blocking problems resulted in several minutes of recovery time for SQL Server and for the application.
-When combined with the application problems, the stalled I/O condition had a very negative affect on the system.
+After approximately 45 seconds, the log write finishes.
+However, by this time, hundreds of connections are backed up.
+The blocking problems cause several minutes of recovery time for SQL Server and for the application.
+Combined with the application problems, the stalled I/O condition has a very negative effect on the system.

 Example 2: Filter driver interventionMany antivirus software programs and backup products use I/O filter drivers.
 These I/O filter drivers become part of the I/O request stack, and they have access to the IRP request.
 Microsoft Product Support Services has seen various issues from bugs that create stuck I/O conditions or stalled I/O conditions in a filter driver implementation.